 “This is not a good place for anybody to spend the winter, so we’ve worked with the people in this encampment to get them housing and get them treatment, and now we’re honored to clean it up…the city’s very happy that we’re doing this,” said Johansson.

 At the encampment’s peak, it was home to 30 residents.
-Around the city, there is at least a dozen other encampments with current residents, many of which O’Connell knows by name.
+Around the city, there are at least a dozen other encampments with current residents, many of which O’Connell knows by name.

 “We’re familiar with them.
 They’re not strangers to us,” said O’Connell with an understanding smile, further explaining that many of the encampment residents come by the Mission every day for lunch.